MatejBosansky/Tasker-Listener/README.md

 # Tasker Listener
-Simple Python project to emulate media key press with Samsung S-Pen air gestures using Tasker.
+Simple Python project to emulate media key press on Windows/Mac/Linux... machine with Samsung S-Pen air gestures using Tasker.
 Anyway tasks can be triggered via any Taskers event.
 Except emulating of keystrokes, Python programming language offers you to perform infinite amount of actions.
 ### Demonstration
 https://youtu.be/-IYYRy5awp0